Start by clicking on "Fill out the template"

 This document should be filled out by the passenger or someone representing the passenger.
 It will first determine what type of situation the passenger faced, then help the form-filler with all the details needed for compensation, if applicable.

 For EU claims, this letter can be used for a single claim or a family claim, or where a single person has been nominated to bring a claim on behalf of a group.
-It will also set out all the information required to make a successful claim and calculates the correct level of compensation based on whether the relevant flight was canceled or delayed, its distance, and the length of the delay caused.
+It will also set out all the information required to make a successful claim and calculate the correct level of compensation based on whether the relevant flight was canceled or delayed, its distance, and the length of the delay caused.
 The document can also be used to claim any expenses incurred when waiting for the delayed or canceled flight.

 Once this document has been completed online, it should be printed and signed.
 Then it should be sent to the airline with airline tickets, proof of purchases (for EU claims or if the passenger is requesting something more from a US airline) and any other applicable documentation enclosed.

-It should be mailed to the airline, ideally via Certified Mail.
+It should also be mailed to the airline, ideally via Certified Mail.
 After this, await the airline's response, which should arrive, in any case, promptly.

 14 CFR 250.5